-In 1933, in the depths of the Great Depression, Joseph and Frances Siwek began Siwek Lumber & Millworkwhat is now SIWEK LUMBER & MILLWORK, INC. The young family, newly married with a young baby, Joe Jr., struggled to make it.
-Unemployment peaked at nearly 25%, jobs were scarce, and Joe, Sr layed-off from his job at the railroad, he began the unimaginable, a new business.
+In 1933, in the depths of the Great Depression, Joseph and Frances Siwek began what is now SIWEK LUMBER & MILLWORK, INC. The young family, newly married with a young baby, Joe Jr., struggled to make it.
+Unemployment peaked at nearly 25%, jobs were scarce, and Joe, Sr layed-off from his job at the railroad, began the unimaginable – a new business.

 Given permission from his former employer, Joe, Sr began dismantling “retired” wooden boxcars, bundled the scraps and pedaled them as heating firewood.
 Loose coal along the rail lines also was packaged and re-sold to families desperate to heat their homes.
 Times were tough, but so were the Siwek’s.
 An important work ethic was born.

-jordan3Coal and firewood was replaced by natural gas!
 The Siwek’s adapted to the new building materials market and sold lumber, plywood and insulation to needy homeowners.
 Basements were finished in wood, garages were added, cabins were built.
-In 1947, Siwek Fuel and Lumber was incorporated and moved to the current location of their headquarters on Marshall St NE, just north of Lowry Ave in Minneapolis.
+In 1947, Siwek Fuel and Lumber was incorporated and moved to the current location of their headquarters on Marshall St NE, just north of Lowry Ave in NE Minneapolis.
 A shiny new business amid the industry and farm fields along the mighty Mississippi River.

 Millwork was an important addition to the business as well.
 The small store was expanded and a millwork shop was introduced.
 Remodeling older homes needed mouldings, doors and windows.
 Eventually, the marquee twin buildings on Marshall Street were proud examples of progress.
 SIWEK LUMBER & MILLWORK, INC. was growing into the 70’s and 80’s.